hltj/kotlin-web-site-cn/docs/topics/annotations.md

 }
 ```

-## Constructors
+### Constructors

-Annotations can have constructors that take parameters.
+Annotations may have constructors that take parameters.

 ```kotlin
 annotation class Special(val why: String)